Phi 1.618

-Phi 1.618 (Bulgarian: ф 1.618) is a 2021 Bulgarian-Canadian dystopian science fiction adventure film directed by Theodore Ushev (in his directorial debut) and written by Vladislav Todorov.
+Phi 1.618 (Bulgarian: ф 1.618) is a 2022 Bulgarian-Canadian dystopian science fiction adventure film directed by Theodore Ushev (in his directorial debut) and written by Vladislav Todorov.
 Starring Nikolay Stanoev, Deyan Donkov & Martina Apostolova.
 It is based on the novel The Spinning Top by Vladislav Todorov.
 The film was named on the shortlist for Bulgarian's entry for the Academy Award for Best International Feature Film at the 95th Academy Awards, but it was not selected.
-It was considered again when Mother was disqualified, but it was withdrawn from the director and the distributor, due to constant pressure from the other candidats and medias, that it is the "preelected" and "injust" sure entry.
+It was considered again when Mother was disqualified, however, it was not selected.

 Synopsis

 In a dystopian future, asexual, immortal men are created.
 The female sex to reproduce has therefore become redundant.
 As a poison spreads across the Earth, the loveless men set out to colonize the galaxy.
 On the spaceship they take the barely alive body of a woman with them, as a reminder of the past.
 While the calligrapher Krypton is busy creating a copy of the entire legacy of the Immortals, he comes across the irascible woman Gargara.